RyanhD3v/backend_prueba/README.md

 # Instructions for Use

+# -------> Requirements
+    Node.Js LTS download here https://nodejs.org/es/

+->from the console, go to the project folder and run the following commands

 >npm install            Install project dependencies

 >npm run dev            Execute the application in developer mode, you can make modifications